-How people learn priors is indeed an interesting and nontrivial question that deserves further research.
-However, that is beyond the scope of the current paper.
+How people learn priors is indeed an interesting and important question that deserves further research, though it is beyond the scope of the current paper.
 Instead, we assume that people have certain knowledge of the world, and our goal is to measure that knowledge and incorporate it in a model of pragmatics to show that it predicts how people interpret utterances.
 We agree with Reviewer #1 that P_S could be learned by exposure to the prices of various everyday items.
 As for P_A, we speculate that after having learned the price distributions of various items, people develop a judgment for which prices are unusually high and are likely to elicit an affective response, given that people generally do not want to pay an unusually high amount of money for an item.
-While there may be a way to infer P_A from P_S for the different item types, we decided that it was much more straightforward and accurate to directly elicit P_A from subjects.
+While there may be a way to construct P_A from P_S for the different item types, we decided that it was much more straightforward and accurate to directly elicit P_A from subjects.

 How much of the theoretical work is it doing?
 Given that I suspect the answer is "a lot" it would be at least nice to see what it is, and how similar it is to the model predictions.

-We hope we have answered this in our response to editor’s comment (4) as well as with a figure of the price priors.
+Please see above and our response to editor’s comment (4).

 3. In general these figures are very hard to read.
 I appreciate the authors are trying to put a lot of information in a little space, but the captions could be way more informative.
 For instance, the meaning of the axes is never explained for Figures 4a and 2a - going into the text I see it is the likelihood that the item cost that much (but how much?
 The same as the utterance?
 I am baffled.
 And I shouldn't have to scour the text just to be able to read the figure).

 The captions for Figure 2a and 4a have been revised to clarify the meaning of the axes.
 Both the x and y axes are in units of probability.
 In Figure 2a, each point in the scatterplot represents the probability that a certain utterance is interpreted as a certain price state.
-Since there are 10 utterances for each of the 3 item types, there are 30 possible unique utterances such as “The electric kettle cost 50 dollars.”
+Since there are 10 utterances for each of the 3 item types, there are 30 possible unique utterances such as “The electric kettle cost 50 dollars” and “The laptop cost 10,000 dollars.”
 For each of the utterances, there are 10 possible interpreted pries ($50, $51, $500, $501, etc).
 As a result, there are 300 possible utterance/price state pairs, and thus 300 points.
 Figure 2a plots the probability of each utterance/price state pair as predicted by the model (x axis) and rated by humans (y axis).
+Thus the position of a point (which is an utterance U/price state S pair) is determined by the probability that the utterance U is interpreted as price state S.

 In Figure 2b, each point represents the probability that a certain utterance is interpreted as conveying affect when the interpreted price state is greater than or equal to the utterance (in other words, when the utterance is either hyperbolic or literal).
-There are 45 such utterance/price state pairs, and thus 45 points in Figure 4a.
+There are 45 such utterance/price state pairs (collapsed over round and sharp numbers), and thus 45 points in Figure 4a.
 Figure 4a plots the probability of each utterance/price state pair conveying affect as predicted by the model (x axis) and rated by humans (y axis).
+Thus the position of a point (which is an utterance U/price state S pair) is determined by the probability that an utterance U interpreted as price state S conveys affect.